mkrdip/instant-comment-validation/readme.txt

 That's it, no configuration needed, just install & enjoy!

+= Contribute =
+While using this plugin if you find any bug or any conflict, please submit an issue at [Github](https://github.com/mkrdip/instant-comment-validation/) (If possible with a pull request).

 = Credit =
-This plugin is using [jQuery Validation plugin](http://jqueryvalidation.org/) library.
+This plugin used [jQuery Validation plugin](http://jqueryvalidation.org/) library.

 == Installation ==